isaac-j-miller/virtual-hendi/README.md

 # Virtual HENDI spectrometer
 This web app is intended to provide users with an overview of the anatomy of a Helium Nanodroplet Isolation Spectrometer and to allow users to experiment with changing parameters such as the nozzle temperature to better understand the effect of these parameters on the spectra collected by the instrument.
 The user can simulate collecting spectra at a variety of nozzle temperatures ranging between 13.5 and 20 K.

-This application is currently hosted at [http://virtual-hendi.isaac-j-miller.com](http://virtual-hendi.isaac-j-miller.com).
+A demo of this application is currently hosted at [http://virtual-hendi.isaac-j-miller.com](http://virtual-hendi.isaac-j-miller.com).

 # Usage
 In order to view a tooltip about a component of the instrument, hover your mouse over it.
 In order to view inside the instrument, click the "See inside the instrument" button in the top right corner.